 This political reorientation had two major results for the state of buildings in Havana.
 Firstly, because Havana was not given priority for funding, it lost its status as the center of economic and social life in the country.
 As a result of this decline in importance, migration patterns did not follow the norm of major latin american cities.
 Small towns outside of Havana which were receiving funding began to grow while population growth was minimal inside of the city.

 The second notable result of this anti-urban policy was the growing desperation of city residents who lacked support for home-improvements now that their government was no longer focused on Havana.
 Together, these two things created an environment which can still be seen in the city today.
-At first glance, the city may seem to have held onto its wealth, but visitors should not take the absence of shantytowns as evidence of the absence of poverty.
+At first glance, the city may seem to have held onto its wealth, but informed students studying in Cuba should not take the absence of shantytowns as evidence of the absence of poverty.
 While building facades in the city tell a story about the former paradise that Havana may have been for the wealthy, the story found upon entering through the front door may unfold a little differently.

 A Crumbling City